benborder/drla/README.md

 	- Soft Actor Critic (SAC)
 - Monte-Carlo tree search based agent/algorithms

+## Example

+See the [drla-atari](https://github.com/benborder/drla-atari) repository for an example on how to use this library.

 ## Dependencies

 The library has been designed to have as few dependencies as possible with the only dependencies being: